danielwrobert/dwr.io/content/notebook/2020/js-core-components/index.md

 ## Putting it all together

-To demonstrate everything in a more visual example, let's take a look at the following block of code:
+Let's demonstrate everything we've discussed so far with a more visual example.

 ```js
 const num = 5;